JudeTheDude5/Regex-To-NFa/README.md

 I just have to start implementing will be easier once I've started.

 just realized theres also empty string and set, U, and dot, ugh this'll be annoying, I'm sure theres a better way to parse the string I'm just not sure what

+Alphabet is constrained to a and b

+we will have special characters to represent certain symbols

+Sigma = Z
+Union = |
+Concat = .
+Star = *
+E = empty Set
+S = empty String
+Plus = +
+K power equals = number